 - Simply click one of these blocks and enter a description of what you did, then click “Add Task”.

-Create a Task on Your Calendar
+Create a Task From Your Calendar

 - Once you have set up Timing’s Calendar integration, you will see your calendar events as colored blocks on the Timing timeline.